hernantz/classyconf/docs/source/usage.rst

 As you know, the same code might run in several different enviroments, like dev, staging, prod, etc.

+Although :py:class:`Configuration<classyconf.configuration.Configuration>`
-Although ``ClassyConf`` classes can be extended to define new ``Value`` attributes or override them, the recomended way is to simply override the settings sources per enviroment.
+classes can be extended to define new :py:class:`Value<classyconf.configuration.Value>` attributes or override them, the recomended way is to simply override the settings sources per enviroment.

 .. code-block:: python